The role of Western Australian Professional Standards Office (WAPSO) is to exercise functional independence to run the church-based complaint process.

 The Western Australian dioceses, which include Broome, Bunbury, Geraldton and Perth are committed to protecting children and adults from abuse or harm.

-• Notify Police - You can report the abuse to the Western Australia Police Force (WAPOL) by calling 13 44 44.
+• CRIMINAL - Notify Police - You can report the abuse to the Western Australia Police Force (WAPOL) by calling 13 44 44.

-• National Redress Scheme – You can submit an application to the National Redress Scheme.
+• FINANCIAL COMPENSATION - National Redress Scheme – You can submit an application to the National Redress Scheme.
+For further information please call 1800 737 377

-• Civil compensation – You can speak with a lawyer on how to take civil action against the responsible institution or Church Entity.
+• CIVIL - Court ordered compensation – You can speak with a lawyer on how to take civil action against the responsible institution or Church Entity.

 The National Redress Scheme